Cleric fears worse bloodshed in Iraq as U.S.-Iran conflict persists

 "The people have suffered enough from wars...Iraq must govern itself and there must be no role for outsiders in its decision-making," Sistani said.

-Iraq is struggling to recover from decades of war, sanctions and sectarian conflict, including two U.S.-led invasions and the rise and fall of extremist Sunni militant groups al Qaeda and Islamic State.
+Iraq has suffered decades of war, sanctions and sectarian conflict, including two U.S.-led invasions and the rise and fall of Sunni militant groups al Qaeda and Islamic State.

+The Washington Post said Mahdi had asked U.S. Secretary of State Mike Pompeo in a phone call to devise a mechanism for the withdrawal of the 5,000 U.S. troops from Iraq following a parliamentary decision last week.
+The State Department did not return a request for comment.

 CALLS TO LEAVE

-Analysts said Iran's focus, for now, would likely be to put more pressure on Iraq's Shi'ite-led government to press for a U.S. withdrawal and mobilising Tehran-backed militias in Iraq to harass U.S. forces.

-The U.S. House of Representatives, which is Democratic-controlled, voted on Thursday to terminate Trump's war powers to use U.S. armed forces against Iran without Congress' consent.
+The Democratic-controlled U.S. House of Representatives voted on Thursday to terminate Trump's powers to use U.S. armed forces against Iran without Congress' consent.
 The measure now goes to the Senate, which is controlled by Trump's Republican Party, where it faces an uphill battle.

 A White House spokesman called the measure "ridiculous".